 Dentures: Restoring Form and Function to Your Smile

 If you have missing teeth, you understand the impact it can have on your self-confidence and overall comfort.
 Without a proper bite, the foods you have always enjoyed can be difficult or impossible to eat.
 Problems with speaking are another common consequence that may lead you to avoid others and to hide your smile.
-Fortunately, Dr. Brett Hester offers both traditional and implant-supported dentures at his Valdosta, GA, practice to restore appearance and proper function to your smile.
+Fortunately, Dr. Brett Hester offers both traditional dentures and implant-supported restorations at his Valdosta, GA, practice to restore appearance and proper function to your smile.

 When Traditional Dentures May Be Right for You